History and philosophy of science

-A unified discipline
+History

 One origin of the unified discipline is the historical approach to the discipline of the philosophy of science.
 This hybrid approach is reflected in the career of Thomas Kuhn.
 His first permanent appointment, at the University of California, Berkeley, was to a position advertised by the philosophy department, but he also taught courses from the history department.
 When he was promoted to full professor in the history department only, Kuhn was offended at the philosophers' rejection because "I sure as hell wanted to be there, and it was my philosophy students who were working with me, not on philosophy but on history, were nevertheless my more important students".
 This attitude is also reflected in his historicist approach, as outlined in Kuhn's seminal Structure of Scientific Revolutions (1962, 2nd ed.
 1970), wherein philosophical questions about scientific theories and, especially, theory change are understood in historical terms, employing concepts such as paradigm shift.

 However, Kuhn was also critical of attempts fully to unify the methods of history and philosophy of science: "Subversion is not, I think, too strong a term for the likely result of an attempt to make the two fields into one.
 They differ in a number of their central constitutive characteristics, of which the most general and apparent is their goals.
 The final product of most historical research is a narrative, a story, about particulars of the past. [...]
 The philosopher, on the other hand, aims principally at explicit generalizations and at those with universal scope.
 He is no teller of stories, true or false.
 His goal is to discover and state what is true at all times and places rather than to impart understanding of what occurred at a particular time and place."
 More recent work questions whether these methodological and conceptual divisions are in fact barriers to a unified discipline.

+Precursors, Seminal Works & Popular Standards

+Precursors works in this field include The Origin of German Tragic Drama by Walter Benjamin, Being and Time by Martin Heidegger and various other works by these two.
+Marshall McLuhan and Foucault are precursors whose continued work was adjacent to and overlapping with domain.
+Publications by the Warburg Institute including monographs, studies and its journals make up much of the precursor material that the discipline was built up from (see especially: Frances Yates, D.P.
+Walker, Aby Warburg himself, Fritz Saxl, Erwin Panofsky etc. Thomas Kuhn himself published his first major papers and studies via the institute—he might be called a popularizer or legitimsting figure in a field that was especially arcane in its concerns before the widespread success and influence of his major book).
+Proceedings and papers presented at the Eranos Conference hosted by the Bollingen Foundation as a legacy of the estate of Carl Jung form both precursors and early exemplars of the seminal work.